vimode/quizzical-app/README.md

 This is the solo project for Scrimba Module 11.4

-_This is a working in progress, README will be updated periodically_
+_This is a WIP project, README will be updated periodically_

 ## Overview